Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/1-You-Might-Want-A-Single-Workflow-Execution-At-A-Time!/_index.md

 Therefore, with *concurrency group*,

+- **Running Tests on Feature Branches** can be enhanced with a *concurrency group*, which automatically cancels any ongoing tests when a new commit is pushed to the same branch.
+This ensures that only the most recent changes are evaluated.

 - **Continuous Deployment to Production Environment** can be streamlined by utilizing a *concurrency group*, which ensures that only one deployment is active at any given time for a specific environment.
 If a new commit is pushed, the current deployment can be canceled, allowing only the latest version to be deployed seamlessly.

-- **Running Tests on Feature Branches** can be enhanced with a *concurrency group*, which automatically cancels any ongoing tests when a new commit is pushed to the same branch.
-This ensures that only the most recent changes are evaluated.
+To keep the AWSome Books project organized and tidy, it is a great idea to conduct experiments separately.
+Next, let’s run a series of experiments to compare the results with and without this feature.
+This way, we can clearly evaluate its impact!